 In this section, we provide basic instructions on how to interact with CARTA through the graphical user interface (GUI).
 A summary of the full set of controls and shortcuts can be found via the “Help” -> “Controls and Shortcuts” menu or via “shift”+”?” keys.

 - use mouse wheel to scroll

-- use the zoom buttons at the bottom-right corner of the image viewer
+- use the zoom buttons from the toolbar of the image viewer

 To pan an image

 - use mouse to drag-and-drop on image (default)